munib10mufc/currency-convertor/Readme.md

 - **REST API endpoint** with authentication
 - **Validation** for all inputs
 - **Result Caching** for communication with 3rd party
-- **Configurable discounts** for different account types and long term customers
+- **Configurable discounts** for different account types and long term customers without changing anything in code
-- **Configurable connectivity settings to 3rd part** URL, apiKey, connectTimeOut, readTimeout
+- **Configurable connectivity settings to 3rd part** URL, apiKey, connectTimeOut, readTimeout  without changing anything in code
 - **JWT Validation** only authorized access is possible via valid JWT

 ## API Endpoints 🌐